CharisGkiontsari/CipherAlgorithm/README.md

 A simple project implementing three different ciphers:
 - Caesar Cipher
-- Euclidean Algorithm (To be added)
+- Euclidean Algorithm
 - Extended Euclidean Algorithm (To be added)

+  A frontend will be implemented later on possibly using react.